tibbsm/TechInTokyo/README.md

 * "Networking should be your number one resource" – Someone on OSU Slack group
 * "Emotional buyers screw themselves over" – Someone on OSU Slack
-* Be an active part of the community in Tokyo..
+* Be an active part of the community in Tokyo.

 * Start Robotics markdown/clean up old file tree.
 * https://freshjobs.io/